jmcanterafonseca/dataModels/README.md

             [schema.json of WeatherObserved](specs/Weather/WeatherObserved/schema.json)
         -   `example.json`: One or more JSON example file, e.g.
             [example.json of WeatherObserved](specs/Weather/WeatherObserved/example.json)
-        -   `example-normalized.json`: One or more JSON example file in NGSIv2 normalized format, e.g.
+        -   `example-normalized.json`: One or more JSON example file in NGSI v2 normalized format, e.g.
             [example-normalized.json of WeatherObserved](specs/Weather/WeatherObserved/example-normalized.json)
         -   `example-normalized-ld.jsonld`: One or more JSON example file in **NGSI-LD** normalized format, e.g.
             [example-normalized-ld.jsonld of WeatherObserved](specs/Weather/WeatherObserved/example-normalized-ld.jsonld)